 Research & Publications

-Lena most recently presented a case report at the 2019 American Herbalist Guild Symposium on a client she had success with who suffered from a neurological disorder that she found was connected to gut inflammation.
 Lena's integrative whole-person approach to inflammatory musculoskeletal conditions is illustrated in her case study that was published in the Spring 2018 edition of the Journal of the American Herbalists Guild titled "The Link between Gut and Autoimmunity: Treatment of Polymyalgia Rheumatica and Colitis with "Weeding and Feeding" Approach."
+Most recently, Lena presented a case report at the 2019 American Herbalist Guild Symposium on a client who suffered from a neurological disorder that she assessed and developed a successful protocol.
 In her award-winning graduate research while at MUIH, Lena developed a new theoretical model of uterine contractility states and its relationship to herbal therapeutics by integrating a traditional herbal approach to uterine tone with biomedical evidence on uterine contractility.
-One of her core clinical interests involves the relationship between herbs, nutrition, and the microbiome (especially concerning early microbial establishment through practices surrounding pregnancy, childbirth, and infant feeding) and its impact on disorders related to immunity/inflammation, metabolism/digestion, and neuroendocrine function.
+One of her core clinical interests involves the relationship between herbs, nutrition, and the microbiome (especially concerning early microbial establishment through practices surrounding pregnancy, childbirth, and infant feeding) and the potential long term implications for disorders related to immunity/inflammation, metabolism/digestion, and neuroendocrine function.

 Lena enjoys working with clients of a variety of backgrounds to help them find practical and effective tools to support their health and wellness.
 She currently lives in Park Slope with her husband, a sociologist at Hunter College and the CUNY Graduate Center, and their daughter, Juniper.Contact us to book your consultation today